Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Introduction

 \section{Introduction}

-Large language models (LLMs) have recently driven rapid progress in automated issue-resolution agents~\cite{xia2025live,Sonar,gao2025trae,Rovo,epam,acoder,Warp,harness}, with benchmarks such as SWE-bench~\cite{jimenez2023swe} serving as a primary yardstick.
-In this evaluation paradigm, a generated patch is accepted whenever it passes a provided set of regression tests.
-Because of its scalability and reproducibility, this test-based protocol has become the standard basis on which advances in issue resolution are reported.
+Recent advances in large language models (LLMs) have enabled significant progress in automated issue resolution agents~\cite{xia2025live,Sonar,gao2025trae,Rovo,epam,acoder,Warp,harness}, particularly on benchmarks such as SWE-bench~\cite{jimenez2023swe}.
+These benchmarks evaluate agents by executing generated patches against a provided regression test suite and deeming a patch correct if it passes all tests.
+This evaluation paradigm has become a common practice due to its scalability and reproducibility, and it underpins most recent claims of progress in issue resolution.

-The reliability of this protocol, however, hinges on a key presupposition: that the regression tests encode the intended behavior of the fix with sufficient completeness.
-In practice, this assumption seldom holds.
-Benchmark regression tests are typically authored to confirm the symptoms reported in an issue, not to comprehensively specify the full behavioral intent of the corresponding fix.
-Consequently, patches that are plausible yet semantically incomplete can still satisfy every test.
-This phenomenon, often called test-suite overfitting~\cite{qi2015analysis,smith2015cure}, systematically inflates reported agent performance.
+However, this evaluation paradigm relies on an underlying assumption: that the regression test suite provides a sufficiently complete specification of the intended behavior.
+In practice, this assumption rarely holds.
+Regression tests in issue-driven benchmarks are typically designed to validate observed symptoms described in issue reports, rather than to comprehensively encode the full behavioral intent of the fix.
+As a result, patches that are \emph{plausible but semantically incorrect} can still pass all tests.
+This phenomenon, commonly referred to as \emph{test-suite overfitting}~\cite{qi2015analysis,smith2015cure}, leads to systematic overestimation of agent performance.

-Several recent investigations~\cite{wang2025solved, aleithan2024swe, yu2025utboost} confirm that even carefully vetted benchmarks such as SWE-bench Verified~\cite{swebench_verified} accept a non-trivial fraction of behaviorally incorrect patches.
-As a result, current benchmarks risk equating test passage with semantic correctness, yielding misleading assessments of agent capabilities and potentially misdirecting future research.
+Recent studies~\cite{wang2025solved, aleithan2024swe, yu2025utboost} show that even carefully curated benchmarks such as SWE-bench Verified~\cite{swebench_verified} admit a non-trivial number of behaviorally incorrect patches that nonetheless pass evaluation.
+Consequently, current benchmarks risk conflating \emph{test adequacy} with \emph{semantic correctness}, providing inaccurate assessment of the true capabilities and hiding the limitations of repair agents.
+This threatens the validity of empirical comparisons and may misguide future research directions.